zhuowei/commercialization-public/customize/mobile/mcsf/configure-quick-settings.md

 The **Notifications & actions** settings screen contains a section at the top for users to configure **Quick actions**, which are actions that users can have available for quick access or without having to open the apps list or the settings screen to find them.
 Each quick action has a slot.
 If a user selects a quick action to go into an occupied slot (for example, Slot 1), and the chosen action already exists in another slot (for example, Slot 2), the two quick actions will swap so that the user-selected action always moves to the slot that the user has selected even though the action may already be in another slot.

+> [!NOTE]
-**Note**  In Windows 10 Mobile, the quick actions are not configurable through MCSF settings or Windows provisioning.
+> In Windows 10 Mobile, the quick actions are not configurable through MCSF settings or Windows provisioning.
 OEMs must directly set the registry key to change the OS default quick actions.